Buying art: some practical tips when buying your (first) artwork

 What questions can you ask before you buy art?

-Visit a well known art gallery and ask questions about the artwork and artist
+Visit a respectable art gallery and ask questions about the artwork and artis

 Art dealers are often the owners of an artwork.
 Where galleries often sell works on behalf of the artist, so they are often not the owner of the work themselves and receive a percentage of the sale.
 In return, the gallery owner promotes the artist in all kinds of ways, such as organizing exhibitions and advertisment.
 When buying the work of art, do not be afraid to talk and negotiate about the price.
 You can investigate at home whether the price is reasonable and look at similar works sold or auctioned by the same artist.
-But in the end, buying art is about granting each other something and in the end it should be that all parties benefit and can earn a fair marging out and everyone should both the gallery owner and most important the artist himself.
+But in the end, buying art is about granting each other something and that all parties get their fair share.

 Before you start buying art, try to determine your maximum budget in advance.
 Don't forget to take into account the extra costs for framing, insurance and transport.
 Especially shipments from abroad can quickly run into hundreds of extra euros.
 Try to define a maximum price range for yourself in order to focus your search.
 But be prepared that you can still fall in love with a certain work that is above your budget.
 Then weigh up whether you are going to miss the opportunity and perhaps regret it in the future, or whether you are going to let it pass you by.
 On the online art platform Gallerease you can search by price range for many works of art and see which works are available in multiple galleries.